Healing periodontitis/gingivitis with ascorbic acid?

 Vitamin C: notes and caveat

-Ascorbic acid with all its undoubtedly outstanding qualities - it has even successfully been applied in cancer treatment5 - is still a synthetic compound since in natural foods vitamin C will never occur as an isolate but only as a complex including bioflavonoids and calcium (the presence of which helps the body to better absorb the ascorbic acid).6
+Ascorbic acid with all its undoubtedly outstanding qualities - it has even successfully been applied in cancer treatment - is still a synthetic compound since in natural foods vitamin C will never occur as an isolate but only as a complex including bioflavonoids and calcium (the presence of which supposedly helps the body to better absorb the ascorbic acid).

 Some authors suggest that ascorbic acid will only trigger diarrhea when the intake exceeds what the body can use - a notion that (to me) makes intuitive sense.